DreamFolks: History

 The company started its operations in 2013 by facilitating lounge access services for the consumers of Mastercard.

-In 2017, the non-aeronautical earnings per passenger of the company were at ₹75.94 which has increased by more than threefold to ₹250.56 in the pre-pandemic year of FY20.
+It has evolved from an airport lounge aggregator to an end-to-end technology solutions provider.

-In July 2021, DreamFolks has a 90% market share in India and it is present in 140 countries worldwide.
+In July 2021, DreamFolks had a 90% market share in India and was present in 140 countries worldwide.
 In FY 2021-22, the company catered to 68% of the overall lounge volume traffic across all lounges in Indian airports (domestic and international lounges).

 In Aug 2022, the company opened its initial public offering (IPO) with an Offer For Sale (OFS) of up to 1.7 crore equity shares on 24 August 2022 and listed in BSE & NSE on 6 September 2022.
 The IPO raised ₹562 crore and gained a premium of 55% to the issue price of ₹326 on the opening day.
 In the year ended FY22, the company has an Indian market share of 95% of all the Indian issued credit and debit card access to airport lounges.

 In the second quarter of FY23, the company recorded a profit of ₹14.78 crore.
 The revenue from operations grew to ₹171.24 crore as compared to the last year.